RobinWijnant/my-home/README.md

 ## Running test files

 This project uses the unittest module to run tests.
 There are no additional packages needed to install.

-Use the following command to run all tests:
+Run all tests:

 ```bash
 python3 -m unittest discover -s ./test